Rahul is a movie addict who can never get enough of good films. His all time favorites are Inception, 12 Angry Men, and Scarface.

 1. The Witch

 The Witch takes audiences back to the era of black magic, possession, and witchcraft in 1630.
-When a family members find themselves in the middle of otherworldly energies, they blame each other for the turmoil.
-Their youngest son mysteriously disappears, and the blame is put on their oldest daughter, leading them further to the path of chaos.
+When family members find themselves in the middle of otherworldly energies, they blame each other for the turmoil.
+Their youngest son mysteriously disappears, and the blame is put on their oldest daughter, leading them further down the path of chaos.

 For better or worse, this movie ends ambiguously, leaving the door open for a lot of possible explanations.
 Watch the movie with a friend, and see what you can make of it.